jonathanw82/myfavoritetune/README.md

 ## Features:
 A single page application.
-* The branding logo top centre, and a search box with go button to the left.
+* The branding logo top centre.
+* A search box with a call to action button to the left.
 * Below the artist name is displayed and the number of albums that specific artist has.
 * To the right the artist image first will be a spinning vinyl then changes to the artist image during searching.
+* When the initial search is complete a dropdown of artist names will appear.
-* On selection of the artist, there album art is displayed in a section below.
+* On selection of the artist name, the seach box will be populated and there album art is displayed in a section below.
 * Clicking on the album art a box the tracks and sound samples are displayed.

+#### Home
+The home page is made up of a hero image with branding logo, a search box and a call to action button.

 ### Technology’s used will include:
 HTML5, CSS3, Bootstrap, Javascripy, Gitpod, Sublime text and Balsamiq Mockup 3.

+## WireFrame Mockups & Screenshots:

 ### Testing: